 Disadvantages of I2C:

 - Can seem very complicated and overwhelming for beginners (but luckily you will usually find an Arduino library for all the parts that you are using)

-- Does not work over long distances (but there are ways to get around this using various extenders).
-In normal use you should keep your wire lengths as short as possible (under 50 cm).
+- It does not work over long distances (but there are ways to get around this using various extenders).
+In normal use, you should keep your wire lengths as short as possible (under 50 cm).